A synthetic opiate used as an alternative to heroin

 With high doses, users feel sleepy.
 Even higher, and the user can fall into a coma or stop breathing completely.

 Opiates may possibly increase the risk of miscarriage and still births and opiate users may give birth to smaller babies.
 However, it's not a good idea to stop using opiates suddenly if you're pregnant as this can cause premature labour and miscarriage.
 Methadone can be continued throughout pregnancy to minimise such risks.

 Street methadone may be an unusually concentrated variant and more powerful than expected.

 Methadone bought on the street may have been tampered with and there’s no way of knowing how strong it will be, increasing the risk of overdose.

 Is it dangerous to mix with other drugs?

 Mixing methadone with alcohol, or with other sedatives such as benzodiazepines, can have serious consequences: an overdose is more likely, and this can lead to a coma or respiratory failure and death.

 Because methadone has similar effects to heroin, you can easily become addicted – especially if you are taking methadone to get ‘high’.
 You can build a tolerance to it, needing higher doses to get the same effects; and can develop marked withdrawals, particularly if its use is stopped suddenly.

 However, if methadone is used appropriately as part of treatment of a painful condition, there is much less chance of becoming addicted.
 The patient is usually monitored by their doctor and the dose of methadone is reduced over time as the painful condition improves.

-- Methadone is a Class A drug illegal to have, give away or sell.
+This is a Class A drug, which means it's illegal to have for yourself, give away or sell.

-- Possession can get you up to 7 years in prison, an unlimited fine or both.
+Possession can get you up to 7 years in prison, an unlimited fine or both.

-Supplying someone else, even your friends, can get you life imprisonment and/or an unlimited fine.
+Supplying someone else, even your friends, can get you life in prison, an unlimited fine or both.